LucasCairnes/fpl_analytics/README.md

 # FPL Analytics

-A Fantasy Premier League data analysis project with Python and dbt.
+A Fantasy Premier League data analysis project built with Python and dbt.

 ## Structure
 - code/main.py - the main orchestrator for the pipeline
 - code/scripts/ — contains the data extraction pipelines along and script to carry out dbt transforms
 - code/src/ — contains all used ELT functions and all used sql queries
 - code/fpl_dbt/ — contains the dbt models, macros, and sources
-- co

 ## Requirements
 - Python 3.13+